 3.03 Hold Harmless: The Union shall indemnify, defend, and hold the City harmless from any and all liability arising as a result of administration of the membership and payroll deduction provisions in this Article, including the reimbursement for any legal fees or expenses incurred in connection with any claim, lawsuit, order, judgment, or other form of liability asserted against the City in connection with this Article.

-3.04 Notification: The Employer shall notify the Union Business Office of any new hires.
+3.04 Notification: The Employer shall notify the Union Business Office of any new hires within ten (10) calendar days.